jooooel/TIL/README.md

 [▶️ Distributed Tracing Made Easy with .NET Core and OpenTelemetry](https://m.facebook.com/story.php?story_fbid=2890760374340656&id=511948345523789&_rdr) - Jimmy Bogard on how to implement Open Telemetry

+[🐥 .NET, Open Telemetry & Prometheus](https://twitter.com/davidfowl/status/1589060065134534659) - Twitter thread by David Fowler with tips on how to use OpenTelemetry with .NET and how to setup an exporter for Prometheus.
+How to setup monitoring for internals like Thread pool, GC, etc.

 [▶️ Cloud native apps with .NET and AKS](https://www.youtube.com/watch?v=HzQgIng_DNE&app=desktop) - Getting started with Tye.
 Kubernetes and Observability with Zipkin and Elastic/Kibana.

 [📝 6 Best Practices to Keep a .NET Application’s Memory Healthy](https://michaelscodingspot.com/application-memory-health/) - Basic information about garbage collection and memory usage.